-- Microwave honey in a small dish for 20 seconds.
-Add cinnamon and mix until combined
+- Microwave honey (or maple syrup) in a small dish for 20 seconds, stir in cinnamon

 - Using a pastry brush (or back of spoon), coat sliced apples in honey cinnamon mixture

-- Bake in oven for 20 minutes at 400oF and then cool completely on baking sheet
+- Bake in oven for 20 minutes at 400 degrees Fahrenheit and then cool completely on baking sheet

-- Once completely cool, use your fingers and gently squeeze sliced apples to create a long strip.
-Ensure that apple slices are evenly distributed
+- Once completely cool, use your hands to and gently squeeze sliced apples to create a long strip.
+Ensure that sliced apples are evenly distributed

-- Gently roll apple slice strip into a tight spiral
+- Gently roll strip of apple slices into a tight spiral that resembles a rose.

 Nutrition information (per serving):